Privacy notices

 Appendix A – The Practice will share your information with these organisations where there is a legal basis to do so.

-ActivityRationaleCCGPurpose – Anonymous data is used by the CCG for planning and performance as directed in the practices contract.
+Purpose – Anonymous data is used by the ICB for planning and performance as directed in the practices contract.

 Legal Basis – Contractual